-1. The city has increased the number of PACE programs operating in the city by adding two more PACE providers totaling four approved PACE programs operating in the city.
+1. The city has increased the number of PACE programs operating in the city by adding two more providers, totaling four approved PACE programs operating in the city.

-- 2. The city also purchased and EV ARCTM from Envision Solar and this is a solar electric vehicle charging station.
+- 2. Indio purchased and EV ARCTM from Envision Solar and this is a solar electric vehicle charging station.
 This solar charging station effectively takes the two electric vehicles the city has purchased completely off the grid and they run entirely on sunshine. - 3.
-The city installed a parking structure at city hall that is covered with solar panels.
+Indio installed a parking structure at city hall that is covered with solar panels.
 The PV system covers 82 percent of the electrical needs at city hall.
 The system size is 149 kW DC.